 Prairie du Chien is a somewhat small city located in the state of Wisconsin.
 With a population of 5,757 people and two constituent neighborhoods, Prairie du Chien is the 131st largest community in Wisconsin.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prairie du Chien is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Prairie du Chien is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Prairie du Chien who work in sales jobs (13.98%), office and administrative support (9.58%), and healthcare (6.56%).
+Overall, Prairie du Chien is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Prairie du Chien who work in sales jobs (14.27%), office and administrative support (7.78%), and healthcare (5.96%).

 The people who call Prairie du Chien home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prairie du Chien residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Prairie du Chien include Irish, Norwegian, English, and Czech.

 The most common language spoken in Prairie du Chien is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Slavic languages.